cometa/devices/README.md

 The POST body contains the message.
 The message can be any type, including binary, providing that is not larger than 64 KB.

+The authorization signature is a HMAC SHA256 hex digest of the URI.

 Successful response:

 A device may respond with a reply message that is returned back in the "reply" attribute of the response hash.